Last Updated on June 29, 2021 by Henry John

 6. Alleviate parking troubles

-US drivers spends an average of 17 hours a year searching for parking spots.
+US drivers spend an average of 17 hours a year searching for parking spots.

 The search for parking costs Americans $73 billion a year, according to INRIX.